Dave McKean: Comics

 McKean first showed his work to editors at Marvel Comics, DC Comics, and Continuity Comics when visiting New York City in 1986.
-McKean met writer Neil Gaiman and the pair collaborated on a short graphic novel of disturbing childhood memories, Violent Cases, published in 1987.
+There, he met Neil Gaiman and the pair collaborated on the graphic novel Violent Cases, which was published in 1987.
 This was followed in 1988 by a Black Orchid miniseries and Hellblazer covers for DC Comics.

-In 1989, he illustrated the Batman graphic novel, Arkham Asylum: A Serious House on Serious Earth, with writer Grant Morrison.
-Comics historian Les Daniels observed that "Arkham Asylum was an unprecedented success, selling 182,166 copies in hardcover and another 85,047 in paperback...McKean produced 120 pages of paintings for Arkham Asylum, offering powerful visual reinterpretations of the classic characters."
-From 1989–1997 McKean produced the covers for Gaiman's celebrated series The Sandman, all its collected editions, and many of its spin-offs.
-In 1998, the cover images from The Sandman were released as one compiled volume titled Dustcovers: The Collected Sandman Covers.
-Further collaborations with Gaiman produced the graphic novels Signal to Noise in 1992 previously serialised in The Face magazine, about a dying filmmaker and his hypothetical last film; and The Tragical Comedy or Comical Tragedy of Mr. Punch, which explored similar themes as Violent Cases through the imagery of the Punch and Judy show.
+In 1989, McKean illustrated the Batman graphic novel, Arkham Asylum: A Serious House on Serious Earth, with writer Grant Morrison.
+The book was a commercial success, selling over 260,000 copies in hardcover and paperback.
+From 1989 to 1997, McKean created the covers for Gaiman's series The Sandman and many of its spin-offs.
+In 1998, the cover images from The Sandman were released in one volume titled Dustcovers: The Collected Sandman Covers.
+Further collaborations with Gaiman produced the graphic novels Signal to Noise and The Tragical Comedy or Comical Tragedy of Mr. Punch.
 In 1995 McKean wrote and illustrated a book for The Rolling Stones called Voodoo Lounge to tie in with the release of their album of the same name.

-Between 1990 and 1996, McKean wrote and drew the ten issues of Cages, an ambitious graphic novel about artists and creativity, illustrated in a stripped-down pen-and-ink style influenced by Alberto Breccia, José Antonio Muñoz and Lorenzo Mattotti.
-Cages was published as a single volume by Kitchen Sink Press in 1998, and in a new edition by NBM Publishing in 2002.
-In 2010, Cages was released by Dark Horse Comics in paperback.
-An anniversary edition was released in 2016 by the same publisher, featuring a new introduction by Terry Gilliam.
+Between 1990 and 1996, McKean wrote and drew the ten issues of Cages, a graphic novel about artists and creativity.

 McKean's collections of short comics Pictures That Tick, and Pictures That Tick 2: Exhibition were published by Dark Horse Comics in 2009 and 2015.
 Pictures That Tick won the Victoria and Albert Museum Illustrated Book of the Year award.

-McKean created a wordless erotic graphic novel called Celluloid for Delcourt, which was published in the United States by Fantagraphics Books.
+McKean created a wordless erotic graphic novel called Celluloid for Delcourt, which was published in the United States by Fantagraphics.

-Black Dog: The Dreams of Paul Nash, which was a commission by the 14-18 Now Foundation, The Imperial War Museum and The Lakes International Comic art Festival, was released as an artist's edition in June 2016, and was published in October 2016 by Dark Horse Comics as an oversized hardback and regular paperback.
-The project was also a live performance featuring cellist/singer Matthew Sharp and violinist Clare Haythornthwaite, and was performed in Amiens, Kendal, Toronto, Munich, Mumbai, London, Rye and Ashford.
+Black Dog: The Dreams of Paul Nash, which was commissioned by the 14-18 Now Foundation, The Imperial War Museum and The Lakes International Comic art Festival, was published in October 2016 by Dark Horse Comics as an oversized hardback and regular paperback.